-Definition: Causes the scanner to beep once whenever a K command is entered to indicate that the command was accepted and processed.
-Function: If an invalid command is entered, the scanner beeps 5 times to indicate an invalid entry.
+Definition: Causes the scanner to beep once whenever a K command is entered to an invalid entry.
 However, this does not necessarily mean that all data fields have been entered incorrectly.
 Only one bad field needs to be found in order to activate the 5 beep response.

+Function: If an invalid command is entered, the scanner beeps 5 times to indicate trol/hex output>

-Usage: Used to audibly verify the acceptance and validity of a command.
-Serial Cmd: < KS serial command echo status, serial command beep status ,con- trol/hex output> Default: Disabled Options: 0 = Disabled $1 = Enabled$
+Used to audibly verify the acceptance and validity of a command.

+Serial Cmd: < KS serial command echo status, serial command beep status, con-